-She gestures as the fungal infestation all around, drawing Lyenne’s gaze downward to the flourishing mushroom colony within reach.
+She gestures as the fungal infestation all around, drawing Lyenne’s gaze downward to the mold within reach.
 “I am part of all of it, and I grant you my permission to indulge yourself,” She says, smile widening.

 Is it truly so?
-The goddess leans over, brushing fingertips against the soft growth that flexes readily from her touch.
+The goddess leans over, brushing fingertips against the soft fuzz that clings gently to her skin.

-The smooth texture, the gentle give, it feels so tempting.
+The light tickle, the gentle give, it feels so tempting.

-The force releases her feet, allowing the goddess to drop to her hands and knees, running both hands through it reverently.
-After a moment of simple, tactile indulgence, she lowers her head and gives the largest mushroom a slow, soft kiss.
+The mold releases her feet, allowing the goddess to drop to her hands and knees, running both hands through it reverently.
+After a moment of simple, tactile indulgence, she lowers her head and gives the floor’s thick growth a slow, soft kiss.

 The taste is sharp and bitter and deeply intoxicating.
-With each kiss, each taste of toxic fungus, the spicy sting sharpens her awareness of Song inside her.
+With each kiss, each taste of mold, the spicy sting sharpens her awareness of Song inside her.

 Not enough.
 She grows desperate, a need burning with fierce hunger inside her to close the distance between her and the Song.

-It is not long before she finds herself licking the mushroom with urgent desire, soon even greedily devouring it and everything else within reach, trying to swallow as much as possible into the core of her very being.
+It is not long before she finds herself licking the floor with wild urgency, even using her teeth to scrape off what she can and swallow as much as possible into the core of her very being.